-1.1.3 Boundary of the TIR procedure Computerization project
+1.1.3 Boundary of the eTIR Project

-The scope of work of the current project is limited to one part of the TIR Procedure, the TIR Carnet.
-Nevertheless, its computerization will affect other parts of the TIR Procedure.
-Therefore, it is important to identify the boundaries of the project in order to get an overall view of the impacts of the project and to take into account all stakeholders of the domain.
-The boundaries are defined along two axes: stakeholders and information.
+The final objective of the eTIR project encompasses the computerization of the whole TIR Carnet life cycle (from issuance and distribution via the TIR transport to return and repository) and is ultimately aimed at replacing the current paper TIR Carnet.
+However, the eTIR Project will inevitably have repercussions on other parts of the TIR Procedure.
+Therefore, it is important to identify the boundaries of the project in order to realize the full impact the project may have and to ensure that the views of all stakeholders are taken into due account.
+The boundaries are defined along two axes: stakeholders and information